Filipe is a Msc in Management graduate living in Lisbon, Portugal. Despite that, he usually prefers to write about his more geeky interests.

 I always read it quite literally that the room physically contained Love as a disembodied force.
 This is supported in the cannon by the knife dissolving when Harry tries to open the door.
 This would explain why it is always shut and no one can get in.
 I always thought that the love room was crucial to the story both in terms of its main message that it makes about how powerful love is and that it explains the protection Lily gives to Harry and why Voldemort can't kill him as a baby and why (as Voldemort took HP's blood and the love protection remained alive in TR) Harry is able to return to defeat Voldemort once he is destroyed as a horcrux.
 I think the love room is a materialisation of one of the book's most integral themes.
 A fountain of amortentia sounds a bit like a cop out to me especially when slughorn says it does not create real love.
 I would argue that the difference between desire and real love is the very centre of the entire series.

 Filipe Baião (author) from Lisbon on June 11, 2016:

 Yeah, she is, everyone probably had their own take on this when they read the book, but when I read her interview, I felt like that wasn't compatible with my interpretation, so I made my own, plus, It's always fun to theorize :) Thank you for the comment.

-Mel Carriere from San Diego California on June 10, 2016:
+Mel Carriere from Snowbound and down in Northern Colorado on June 10, 2016: